SlimeVR/SlimeVR-Docs-Site/upload_firmware_guide.md

 ## 8. Build your firmware

-1. Follow the [Updating the tracker's firmware](configuring_project.md) to prepare your project for building and uploading the firmware.
+1. Follow the [configuring the firmware project page](configuring_project.md) to prepare your project for building and uploading the firmware.
 1. Press the build button at the bottom of Visual Studio Code.

    ![img](https://i.imgur.com/EmSkhFp.png)